 Mini Bio (1)

 June Foray was born in Springfield, Massachusetts, on September 18.
-Various years of birth have been given for her: 1917, 1919, 1920, and 1925.
-1917 seems the most plausible year, since it was attributed to her in an interview that she did in 2000 when The Adventures of Rocky & Bullwinkle (2000) was released.
-The 1920 U.S. Federal Census shows June Lucille Forer (Foray) living with her family in Massachusetts.
-The census was taken January 2, 1920, and lists June's age at her last birthday (Sep 18, 1919) as 2 years old, which verifies her birth year of 1917.
-Also, the 1940 U.S. Federal Census shows her living with her family in Los Angeles California, and working as a "Radio Artist" in the "Entertainmnet" industry.
-She is listed as being 22 years old, which confirms the 1917 birth year.
+Various years of birth have been given for her--1917, 1919, 1920 and 1925--but 1917 seems to be the most plausible, since it was attributed to her in an interview that she did in 2000 when The Adventures of Rocky & Bullwinkle (2000) was released.
+The 1920 US Federal Census shows June Lucille Forer (Foray) living with her family in Massachusetts.
+The census was taken January 2, 1920, and lists June's age at her last birthday (Sept.
+18, 1919) as two years old, which established her birth year as 1917.
+Also, the 1940 US Federal Census shows her living with her family in Los Angeles California, and working as a "Radio Artist" in the "Entertainmnet" industry.
+She is listed as being 22 years old, which also confirms 1917 as her birth year.

-In the 1950s, June's star in animation not only began to rise, but soared when Walt Disney sought June out and hired her to do the voice of Lucifer the cat in Cinderella (1950).
-The Disney continued to use June many times over, well into the twenty-first century.
+In the 1950s June's star in animation not only began to rise but soared when Walt Disney sought her out and hired her to do the voice of Lucifer the cat in Cinderella (1950).
+The Disney organization continued to use June many times over, well into the 21st century.
 Warner Brothers also hired her to replace Bea Benaderet and do all of its "Looney Tunes" and "Merrie Melodies" cartoons.
 June has done many incidental characters for Warners, but her most famous voice has been that of Granny (in the "Tweety and Sylvester" series).
 Unfortunately, since Mel Blanc's contract called for exclusive voice credit on these cartoons, June never received credit for all the voices she did.
-During this time, she also appeared on The Woody Woodpecker Show (1957)
+During this time she also appeared on The Woody Woodpecker Show (1957)

-In the 1960s and 1970s, June dubbed in voices for full-length live action feature films many times.
-Jay Ward and Bill Scott also used June to dub in dialogue for silent movies in their non-animated series Fractured Flickers (1963).
+In the 1960s and 1970s June dubbed in voices for full-length live-action feature films many times.
+Jay Ward and Bill Scott also used her to dub in dialogue for silent movies in their non-animated series Fractured Flickers (1963).

-In the early 1970s, June also tried her hand at puppetry.
-She became the voice of an elephant, an aardvark, and a giraffe on Curiosity Shop (1971).
-Around this time, she also recorded various voices for the road shows of "Disney on Parade", which toured the United States and Europe for several years.
+In the early 1970s June tried her hand at puppetry.
+She became the voice of an elephant, an aardvark and a giraffe on Curiosity Shop (1971).
+Around this time she also recorded various voices for the road shows of "Disney on Parade", which toured the US and Europe for several years.

-She has done some on-camera work over the years, primarily on talk shows, game shows, and documentaries; in the early years of The Tonight Show Starring Johnny Carson (1962), she performed a thirteen week stint as a little Mexican girl.
-However, June has said that prefers to record behind the scenes because she can earn more money in less time.
+She has done some on-camera work over the years, primarily on talk shows, game shows and documentaries; in the early years of The Tonight Show Starring Johnny Carson (1962), she performed a 13-week stint as a little Mexican girl.
+However, June has said that she prefers to record behind the scenes because she can earn more money in less time.

 |Hobart Donavan||(19 January 1955 - 3 December 1976) (his death)|